ablazier/gene-essentiality/README.md

 Dataset_S11.csv - PA14 candidate essential genes for in vitro screens for the updated PA14 model.
 Called by Code_S1.

-GFFTrim.pl - Perl code takes a GFF file on STDIN, trims the specified percentage from the 3' and 5' ends of every feature in that GFF file, and returns a GFF file suffixed ".trunc.gff" with these new starts/ends.
+GFFTrim.pl - Perl script takes a GFF file on STDIN, trims the specified percentage from the 3' and 5' ends of every feature in that GFF file, and returns a GFF file suffixed ".trunc.gff" with these new starts/ends.
 Originally written by Keith Turner.
 Modified by Sean Leonard.
 See https://github.com/spleonard1/Tn-seq for more information.

 PAO1.LB.201_reanalyzed.tsv - Results from re-analysis of PAO1.LB.201 dataset.
 Called by Code_S1.

 PAO1.LB.335_reanalyzed.tsv - Results from re-analysis of PAO1.LB.335 dataset.
 Called by Code_S1.

+TnGeneBin.pl - Perl script code by TnSeq2DESeq1Essential-noTA.R.
+Originally written by Keith Turner.
+Modified by Sean Leonard.
+See https://github.com/spleonard1/Tn-seq for more information.

+TnSeq2-ASB.sh - Shell script for mapping Tn-seq reads with bowtie2 and counting insertion site locations and read counts.
+Originally written by Keith Turner.
+Modified by Sean Leonard and further adapted by Anna Blazier.
+See https://github.com/spleonard1/Tn-seq for more information.

+TnSeqDESeq2ESsential-noTA.R - R script called by TnSeqEssential-noTA.sh for determination of essential genes from Tn-seq data.
+Originally written by Keith Turner.
+Modified by Sean Leonard.
+See https://github.com/spleonard1/Tn-seq for more information.

+TnSeqEssential-noTA.sh - Shell script for determination of essential genes from Tn-seq data.
+Originally written by Keith Turner.
+Modified by Sean Leonard.
+See https://github.com/spleonard1/Tn-seq for more information.

 addExchangeRxn_JB.m - Function to add an exchange reaction to the models.
 Called by Code_S5.m*